 You can't just mow low to get rid of sand burs or bur clover because bur clover creeps low to the ground and sand bur will just go to

 Sand burrs are a horrible plant and I really don't care if it does have any beneficial uses.

 There's is a song I found called "Burr Clover Farm Blues", but it's about missing some farm with that name.
-If I wrote a Burr Clover blues version back when I thought they were the culprit for the sand burrs.
+I wrote a Burr Clover blues version back when I thought they were the culprit for the sand burrs.
 Here it is with "sand burr" now replacing "Bur Clover."